mathiuskitchens/mern-Employees/README.md

 3. Delete employee record
 4. View list of all employee records
 5. Search employee records by name
-6. Sort employee records by name or date of birth
+6. Sort employee records by name or tenure

 ## API Endpoints